CxELabs/M365HOL/instructions.md

 > [!HINT] For this lab, the Docker engine has been pre-installed on **LinuxVM** in your lab environment, but normally you have to configure it on your host using the command below.
 > [!HINT] The command downloads a script installing the Docker engine on your host computer (Ubuntu in this case) and pull the latest Cloud App Security collector image from the Docker library.

->```curl -o /tmp/MCASInstallDocker.sh https://adaprodconsole.blob.core.windows.net/public-files/MCASInstallDocker.sh && chmod +x /tmp/MCASInstallDocker.sh; /tmp/MCASInstallDocker.sh```
+> [!KNOWLEDGE] curl -o /tmp/MCASInstallDocker.sh https://adaprodconsole.blob.core.windows.net/public-files/MCASInstallDocker.sh && chmod +x /tmp/MCASInstallDocker.sh; /tmp/MCASInstallDocker.sh

 ---